f5devcentral/f5-rseries-training/docs/introduction.rst

 Tenancy is required to deploy any BIG-IP resources. rSeries is a multitenant appliance by default, there is no bare-metal mode, although it can be configured to emulate this mode with a single large tenant.
 A tenant could then be assigned to utilize all CPU and memory available within the appliance.
 This would emulate an iSeries system running “bare metal” where vCMP is not provisioned.

-When configuring HA between two rSeries Applainces, there is no HA relationship or awareness across systems at the F5OS layer.
+When configuring HA between two rSeries Appliances, there is no HA relationship or awareness across systems at the F5OS layer.
 All HA is configured at the BIG-IP tenant level using Device Service Clustering, similar to how HA is configured between vCMP guests in separate iSeries appliances today.

 .. image:: images/rseries_introduction/image9.png
   :align: center